Post

 I mean, who doesn’t love the amazing Notepad++?
 After switching to Linux, I wanted a similar text editor and found Notepad-Next, which worked well.
 But on KDE Plasma, I decided to try Kate, developed by the KDE organization itself.
 It integrates beautifully with Plasma, and I absolutely love it, so much so, that I even installed it on my Ubuntu laptop, though the integration with Gnome isn’t as seamless.

 In terms of general coding, I’ve always been a simple man, and VSCode fits me mostly.
 It’s Electron-based, true, but it’s extendable and customizable to my needs.
 Zed recently received some hype as a Rust-based code editor with performance in mind.
-It’s still not available on Linux (but it is on MacOS) (for some reason, like why prioritize MacOS of all the OSes first?).
+It’s still not available on Linux (but it is on macOS) (for some reason, like why prioritize macOS of all the OSes first?).
 I tried it, and honestly, it deserves the hype.
 I really want to try it out properly when it matures more.

 Back in Windows, Microsoft Office was still the prime office suite.
 However, Microsoft’s requirement for a subscription to use it (if it were a one-time payment of 200 euros, I would actually prefer that) has made LibreOffice a good alternative for me.
 While it lacks the fancy features of MS-Office, LibreOffice is very capable.
 I also use Google Docs occasionally, especially when collaborating with others or working on devices without an office suite installed (plus, I kind of like Google Docs on Android).